levi1775/Movie-recomendation-system/README.md

    pip install -r requirements.txt

 ### Running the Application
-- **Running the Application**:
-  - To run the Streamlit application locally, use the following command: "streamlit run app.py"
+  - To run the Streamlit application locally, use the following command: "streamlit run app.py" The application will be accessible at http://localhost:8501 in your web browser.
-  - The link to `http://localhost:8501` is formatted as a clickable hyperlink.

-- **Usage**:
+### Usage
-  - Once the application is running, simply input the name of a movie you like, and the system will generate a list of similar movies based on the cosine similarity of their features.
+  Once the application is running, simply input the name of a movie you like, and the system will generate a list of similar movies based on the cosine similarity of their features.

 - **Screenshots**:
   - The screenshot section includes a placeholder for an image.
 You need to replace `path/to/your/screenshot.png` with the actual path or URL.
   - The image itself is embedded using the `![alt text](URL)` Markdown syntax.